makersacademy/todo_challenge/docs/review.md

 });
 ```

-## Tests with multiple expectation

-Avoid multiple expectations in unit tests.
+  - Avoid multiple expectations in unit tests.
 Create a new unit test for each expectation.
+ * Test descriptions consistent
+ * Tests DRY

 ## No end to end tests